 These are extended interviews that were conducted as part of the research for our University of the Future whitepaper.
 Read more from the University of the Future page series or download the whitepaper – What’s driving the vision for the South African University of the Future?- to explore how universities can embrace the opportunity to reimagine the university of the future.

 These are extended interviews that were conducted as part of the research for our University of the Future South Africa whitepaper.
-Read more from the series or click here to receive a copy of the whitepaper.
+Read more from the series or click Read more from the University of the Future series here to receive a copy of the whitepaper.

 Dr Dhaya Naidoo, Chief Information Officer & Executive Director: Institutional Effectiveness and Technology at Tshwane University of Technology